 The entrance to Rula Bula Irish Pub may be directly on Tempe’s busy Mill Avenue, but the garden patio behind the established restaurant and bar is a whole new world.
 Illuminated with swooping bistro lights by night, the Rula Bula patio is surrounded by stone walls and finished with ironwork and antiques — making the noise of Mill all but a faint roar even on the busiest nights.
 There’s a full bar outside, and full service for those hoping to order some of Rula’s well-known pub fare and libations.
 It’s also pet-friendly, making it a must-try for those with puppers.

-Step inside the art boutique Found:RE hotel for some avant-garde vibes, and stay for the food, cocktails, and dog-friendly patio.
+Step inside the boutique Found:RE hotel for some avant-garde vibes, and stay for the food, cocktails, and dog-friendly patio.
 This property has no shortage of creativity.
-Match Restaurant & Lounge, Found:RE's stylish neighborhood eatery, serves modernized comfort food in a small-plate format all day.
-Keep it classy with charred wings in an apricot habanero sauce or go wood-grilled hamburger with white cheddar and a side of fries.
+Match Market & Bar, Found:RE's stylish neighborhood eatery, serves modernized comfort food on a variety of menus categorized by breakfast, brunch, noon to night, and just the drinks.
 Plus, it's a fun place to stop by before or after a visit to Portland Parkway Park.